 Our team of researchers has collated information on government data breaches dating back as far as 2014.
 We’ve searched through state data breach reports, federal reports, news, press releases, and industry reports to create an extensive list of breaches that have affected government agencies across the United States.

-Breach definitions: Card (debit/credit card not via hacking, e.g. skimming), Hack (outside party or malware), Insd (insider–employee, third-party, or customer), Phys (paper documents), Port (portable devices, e.g. laptops, memory sticks, and hard drives), Rans (ransomware), Stat (stationary computer), Disc (unintended disclosure, e.g. sensitive information posted publicly), Unkn (unknown).
-While phishing attacks aren’t listed separately here, they may be the method used to initiate hacks and ransomware attacks.
+Breach definitions: Card (debit/credit card not via hacking, e.g. skimming), Hack (outside party or malware), Insd (insider–employee or customer), THRD (third-party vendor or processor), Phys (paper documents), Port (portable devices, e.g. laptops, memory sticks, and hard drives), Rans (ransomware), Stat (stationary computer), Disc (unintended disclosure, e.g. sensitive information posted publicly), Unkn (unknown).
+Phishing attacks aren’t listed separately here, but they may be the method used to initiate hacks and ransomware attacks.

 Key findings